Healthy Homes Assessment Kenepuru

 Healthy Homes Assessment Services

-The areas covered by the Healthy Homes Standards are:
+The areas that are covered by the Healthy Homes Standards are:

-We’re fully independent assessors of rental property, we are fully certified to assess both Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties, in addition, we’re completely certified to assess both Healthy Homes and Homefit.

 Call Now (04) 280 6779